You want smart political talk without the meltdowns?

 Well, what is it?

-They were very, very clear in spelling out that uh that in fact David Weiss told them that he did not have the authority to go into the jurisdictions, which not only contradicted his own words, but contradicted Merrick Garland's words.
+And why is it that the one guy that had said that, remember, in contemporaneous notes taken by IRS whistleblowers at the time, they were very, very clear in spelling out that, in fact, David Weiss told them that he did not have the authority to go into the jurisdictions, which not only contradicted his own words, but contradicted Merrick Garland's words.

-You know, but he doesn't recall Merrick Garland telling Representative Johnson that he doesn't recall if he's contacted anyone at FBI headquarters about the Hunter investigation.
+But he doesn't recall Merrick Garland telling Representative Johnson that he doesn't recall if he's contacted anyone at FBI headquarters about the Hunter investigation.

 I promised I wouldn't interfere.